-Diversity.
-We celebrate diversity and support equality for all.
-Diversity is a Core Value we adopted over a decade ago and live daily.
-Diversity, including but not limited to gender, age, race, ethnicity, disabilities and sexual orientation, is reflected in all levels of personnel.
-We not only promote and encourage diversity within the Bank, but also with our vendors.
-Half of our senior executive team are women and three of our six independent directors are women.
+- Relationship Driven we strive to "WOW" (surprise, excite and delight) each other and our customers - Ethical fair, honest, act with integrity - Lead by Example maintain a positive attitude, show respect for others, have some fun - Accountable we take our responsibilities seriously and we meet our commitments with urgency - Team Player dependable, enthusiastic contributor to team success and to greater good of the Bank - Embrace Dreams we encourage each other to reach for our dreams - Community Oriented we actively support our communities and the Bank's Community Reinvestment Act initiatives - Open and Honest Communication always professional, responsive and timely - Diversity we celebrate diversity and support equality for all encourage diversity within the Bank, but also with our vendors.
+Over half of our senior executive team are women and half of our independent directors are women.
 Additionally, every Board committee has at least one female member.
-The Chief Executive Officer and one other senior executive officer are racial minorities.
+The Chief Executive Officer and two other senior executive officers are racial minorities.
 In line with our Core Value of diversity, we were the only bank that publicly supported marriage equality in Washington State and the only community bank to sign the amicus brief to the U.S. Supreme Court supporting marriage equality nationally.